-Tell a story.
 This isn’t just a pro speaker tip.
 It’s brain science.

-Stories inspire us and help us invest in an idea more completely.
+Great storytelling inspires us and help us invest in an idea more completely.
 They create an emotional connection that goes beyond a data set.
 They compel us to take action.
 Stories are the most powerful form of persuasive communication, and the best stories can endure the test of time.

 A story is really just a moment.
 It’s a moment when change happens, a lesson is learned, there’s a thought or interaction.
 That’s the birth of a story.

 Then to build around that, you think about the space behind that moment.
 What made that moment stand out?
 What was going on behind the scenes?

 And then the last part of a story is the result.
 What did you learn in that moment, and what can the person listening to the story take away from it?